Larspolo/config/README.md

 i3  # i3 configuration files, will be moved to $HOME/.config/i3
-polybar  # polybar configuration files, will be moved to $HOME/.config/polybar .scripts  # miscellaneous scripts, will be moved to $HOME/.scripts .zsh_aliases  # containing useful zsh aliases, will be moved to $HOME/.zsh_aliases .zshrc  # main zsh file, links to .zsh_aliases, will be moved to $HOME/.zshrc
+polybar  # polybar configuration files, will be moved to $HOME/.config/polybar .scripts  # miscellaneous scripts, will be moved to $HOME/.scripts .fonts  # used fonts, will be moved to $HOME/.fonts .zsh_aliases  # containing useful zsh aliases, will be moved to $HOME/.zsh_aliases .zshrc  # main zsh file, links to .zsh_aliases, will be moved to $HOME/.zshrc
 ```